mpnally/Terrifically-Simple-JSON/README.md

 ## Introduction

 TS-JSON stands for "Terrifically Simple JSON".
-TS-JSON defines an extremely simple and regular way of using JSON to represent data in Web APIs.
+The goal of TS-JSON is to define the simplest and most regular way possible of using JSON to represent data in Web APIs.
-The syntax of TS-JSON is exaclty the same as the syntax of JSON—no more and no less.
-TS-JSON concerns itself only with how you use JSON to represent your data.
+The syntax of TS-JSON is exaclty the same as the syntax of JSON—TS-JSON concerns itself only with how you use JSON to represent your data.

 Regular [JSON](http://www.json.org/) describes an object as "an unordered set of name/value pairs".